manabapp/TcpShark/README.md

 TCP analysis information is displayed.
 In detail, see "**OUTPUT FORMAT**".

-- `-i`
+- `-o`
-Information for upper layer protocol is displayed.
+TCP Option's values are displayed.

 - `-x <length>`
 TCP segment data up to the specified bytes is output by hexadecimal